dekuNukem/joyAnalog/README.md

 NintenDAC is a STM32 development board with up to 10 high-speed 12-bit DAC channels.
 I intend to use it for automating Joycon inputs, and maybe it would be suitable for TAS as well.

 The board has 2 versions.
-The bigger NintenDAC has more GPIOs and DAC channels, and is suitable for modifying the pro controller or the console itself:
+The bigger NintenDAC has more GPIOs and a dedicated high-speed DAC chip, so it's suitable for modifying the pro controller or the console itself:

 ![Alt text](http://i.imgur.com/ir8jZFO.jpg)